turingtest37/SequencerJ.jl/docs/src/index.md

 imgg = (Gray.(img))
 ```

-Let's slice up this loaf of bread, but not with a serrated knife...
+Let's slice up this loaf of bread with a different kind of knife...

 ```@example 2
 A = convert(Matrix{Float32}, imgg);